Korean influence on Japanese culture: Immigration from ancient Korea to Japan

 During this period a significant factor behind the transfer of peninsular Korean culture to Japan was immigration from Korea.
 Most peninsular immigrants, generically known as kikajin in Japanese, came during a period of intense regional warfare which racked the Korean peninsula between the late fourth and late seventh centuries.
 Japanese traditions held that the Yamato kingdom has sent military expeditions to assist Baekje as early as 369 CE, military aid that is said to have enabled the latter to secure control of Naktong against its enemies, Silla and Goguryeo.

 Many of these immigrants, who were welcomed by the Japanese government, were from Baekje and Gaya.
 These refugees brought their culture to Japan with them, and once there they often became leading officials, artists, and craftsmen.
 Korean peninsular immigrants and their descendants played a significant role in Japan's cultural missions to Sui China, and some peninsular families are even said to have married into the Imperial Family.
 By 700, it has been conjectured, perhaps one third of all Japanese aristocrats may have been of relatively recent peninsular origin, including the Aya clan.
 Although peninsular immigrants settled throughout Japan, they were especially concentrated in Nara, the region where the Japanese capital was located.
-According to one estimate, from 80 to 90 percent of people in Nara had Baekje ancestry by the year 773, and recent anatomical analyses indicate that modern-day Japanese people living in this area continue to be more closely related to ethnic Koreans than any other in Japan.
+According to one estimate, from 80 to 90 percent of people in Takaichi District of Nara had Baekje ancestry by the year 773, and recent anatomical analyses indicate that modern-day Japanese people living in this area continue to be more closely related to ethnic Koreans than any other in Japan.

 The Soga clan, a clan with close ties to the Baekje elite, may also have been of Baekje ancestry.
 Scholars who have argued in favor of the theory that the Soga had peninsular ancestry include Teiji Kadowaki and William Wayne Farris.